GoogleCloudPlatform/community/tutorials/run-symfony-on-appengine-flexible/index.md

 ## Prerequisites

-1. Create a project in the [Google Cloud Platform Console](https://console.cloud.google.com/).
+1. Create a project in the [Google Cloud Platform Console](https://console.cloud.google.com/) and make note of your project ID.
 1. Enable billing for your project.
 1. Install the [Google Cloud SDK](https://cloud.google.com/sdk/).

 ## Prepare

-1. Follow the official documentation for [installing symfony][symfony-install] from symfony.com.
+Follow the official documentation for [installing symfony][symfony-install] from symfony.com.

 ## Run